-My Granny was a talented crocheter.
-One of my mothers prized possessions is a set of crocheted coasters that Granny had made.
+My Granny was a talented crocheter, and one of my mother’s prized possessions is a set of crocheted coasters that Granny had made.
 They were always on our coffee table (though we knew better than to actually put anything on them!)

 When I was getting married, relatives started asking what I would like as a wedding gift.
 I mentioned that I would really have loved a set of those coasters, but that I didn’t want to ask Granny.
 I knew her eyes had gotten pretty bad, and thread work would be a struggle.
 I was told she would be thrilled to know that I wanted a set, and so the request was passed on and I now have my very own set!

 As far as I know, these were her original design.
 Using her coasters as a guide, I’ve made a copy and written up this pattern for you.